NayakwadiS/mftool/docs/index.rst

 =============

 * Getting last updated quotes for Mutual Fund scheme using scheme codes.
-* Return data in both json and python dict formats.
+* Return data in Dataframe, json and dictionary formats.
 * Getting quotes for all the Schemes available in AMFI, e.g Axis, DSP, SBI mutual funds
 * Helper APIs to check whether a given Scheme code is correct.
 * Getting all Historical nav's for a scheme using scheme code.